Are you going to finance a home in Burlington? David Massey Real Estate can help.

 Applying for the loan can be one of the most distressing aspects of buying a house, but it doesn't have to be.

-I have a close business relationship with several lenders in the Burlington area, and they've helped me understand some things that will make the loan application process much easier.
+I have a close business relationship with several mortgage lenders in the Burlington area, and they've helped me realize some things that make the process of applying for a loan much easier.

-1 – Put together a list of questions about your loan program
+1 – Organize a list of questions regarding your loan program

-Locking in the interest rate signifies that the lender keeps to the interest rates for the loan – typically at the time the loan application is submitted.
+Locking in a rate indicates that the mortgage lender keeps to the interest rates for the loan – often at the time the loan application is submitted.

-By floating the rate, you can lock the rate anytime between the day you apply for your loan and issuance of closing documents.
-Buyers who decide to float believe the interest rates will decline in the near future.
+By floating the rate, you can lock the rate at any time between the day of your loan application and closing.
+Those who prefer to float believe interest rates will dip in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Decide if you want to pay additional points to lower your rate
+3 – Determine if you want to pay additional points to decrease your interest rate

-Oftentimes you can decide to pay additional points to lower the rate of your mortgage loan.
-Each point is 1 percent of the mortgage loan and is payable in cash at the time of closing.
+Usually you can opt to pay additional points to lower the rate of your loan.
+Every point is 1 percent of the mortgage loan and is payable in cash at closing.

-Getting a mortgage loan requires a lot of paperwork, so you should take some time to get all your documentation together.
-Click here for a list of normal loan documentation.
+Acquiring a loan requires lots of paperwork, so you should take some time to get all your documents together.
+Click here to get a list of typical loan documentation.